What is the issue?

 If a single hander goes overboard and clears the vessel, with or without a harness, they are effectively lost.
 Even if they are attached by a safety harness the self-steered vessel will continue to forge ahead exerting too much of a drag upon the solo sailor in the water to pull themselves back aboard.Why address this?

-Every extra precaution a single hander can possibly implement to save their life in a dire circumstance is recommended.How to address this?
+Every extra precaution a single hander can possibly implement to save their life in a dire circumstance is recommended.Sail with the Instincts of a Local Pro

 If the vessel is tiller steered, trail a ‘last chance line’ astern that is connected to the tiller via a block, mounted perpendicular to its outer end.